gstoyano/target-dev.en/help/dev/before-implement/prepare-to-implement-target.md

 ---
-keywords:
-- implement
-- implementing
-- rfi
-- request for information
+keywords: implement, implementing, rfi, request for information
 description: Know the considerations you should address before implementing Adobe Target.
 Complete necessary tasks and gather information when preparing to implement Target.
 title: How Should I Prepare to Implement Target?
 feature: Implementation